How to sell digital downloads from your own website

 Some options for you to consider as far as formats go include: templates, cheat sheets, ebooks, assessments, tools, guides, and checklists.

 #1.
 The Tiny Product Manual by Marc Eglon, which he sells for $39.
-He’s also got several other ebooks for sale on his main digital download storefront, ranging from $4.99 to $39:
+He’s also got several other ebooks for sale on his main digital download homepage, ranging from $4.99 to $39: